CoreCrafter/Corecrafter/README.md

 </p>

+## 📝 Bio
+I'm a passionate computer science enthusiast 💻 with a strong focus on system programming ⚙️.
+Currently, I am self-taught 📚 and dedicated to enhancing my skills through hands-on projects and continuous learning.
+I enjoy diving deep into the intricacies of programming languages and systems architecture, exploring how they interact at a low level.
+My goal is to develop robust applications and tools that can solve real-world problems 🌍.
+As I progress in my journey, I am excited to share my projects and collaborate with others in the tech community 🤝

 ## 🔭 I’m currently working on
 - A memory allocator suitable for embedded systems
 - A garbage collector in c for the c itself